 Could the Silver King incident have been handled better?

-A couple of days after the incident and a barrage of vicious comments on his Twitter account strongly criticizing and questioning the way the whole situation had been handled, Hijo Del Santo was quick to assure people that on this occasion, he was NOT the promoter of the event, as many seem to have assumed.
+A couple of days after the incident and a barrage of vicious comments on his Twitter account strongly criticizing and questioning the whole handling of the situation, Hijo Del Santo was quick assuring people that on this occasion, he was NOT the promoter of the event, as many seem to have assumed.
 Instead, he says that he was just the liaison between the wrestlers and promoter Ruben Cordero of "Lucha Libre World".

 In a post Hijo Del Santo shared on Instagram, he wrote, "We never left him (Silver King) alone.
 The paramedics were there almost immediately.
 England is a first world country.
 The fans cooperated fully and left the venue without any protest.
 The promoter (Ruben Cordero) brought the best medics.
 Silver King’s co-workers were with him the whole time.
 Not once did we leave him alone.
 My experience was a tremendous feeling of impotence I can’t explain."